Frequently asked questions

 The final exam consists of four sections:

-Each of these sections makes up 25 % of the entire exam.
-In order to obtain a course certificate, you will need to pass each individual section.
+Each of these sections makes up 25 percent of the total points.
+In order to obtain a language certificate, you will need to pass each individual section.

 Sections 1-3 make up the written part of the exam.
 Section 4 – the oral exam- is usually scheduled on a separate day.